sviktam1/draves-ai-jekyll/_features/pioneering.md

   human artists, and AI to generate infinite abstract animations.
 </p>
 <p>
   He performed live as a VJ at underground dance parties in SF with his own audio-reactive synthesizer, and was the first VJ to project at the Burning Man festival in 1999.
-Later, his clients and shows ranged from Skrillex to Sonar in Barcelona 2002 and Tokyo's legendary Ageha in 2005.
+Later, his clients and shows ranged from Sonar in Barcelona 2002, Tokyo's legendary Ageha in 2005, and Skrillex in 2012.
 </p>